Data-Simply/pyretailscience/README.md

 This repository is supported by Data simply.

-If you are interested in seeing what Data Simply can do for you, then please email murray@datasimply.co.
+If you are interested in seeing what Data Simply can do for you, then please email [email us](mailto:murray@datasimply.co).
 We work with companies at a variety of scales and with varying levels of data and retail analytics sophistication, to help them build, scale or streamline their analysis capabilities.

 ## Contributors